- Suncoast Technical College

 Refunds will be granted up to 3 days from the start of class.

-- A request for refund will be accepted up to 48 hours prior to the start of the class, excluding weekends.
-The refund will be 100% less registration fee.
+2) A request for a refund will be accepted up to 48 hours prior to the start of the class, excluding weekends.
+The refund will be 100% excluding the registration fee.

-- A request for refund less than 48 hours prior to start of class will not be accepted because financial commitments to instructors will have already been made.
+3) A request for a refund less than 48 hours prior to the start of class will not be accepted because financial commitments to instructors will have already been made.

 Safety & Security